vipulnaik/working-drafts/eaf/donor-strategies-on-separating-how-much-from-where-to-donate.md

 Of late, I have been quite interested in undesrtanding the motivations and strategies of different donors.
 My goal is to better understand the entire dynamics of the ecosystem (of donors and donees affecting each other).
-Ultimately, I hope this will help with better figuring out where this is the most scope for marginal impact.
+Ultimately, I hope this will help with better identifying the true marginal impact of donations.

 In this post, I describe different donor strategies on the extent to which they separate the questions of "how much" to donate from "where"